9dots/devy/devy-white/cycle-shell.md

 # cycle shell

 ##### Overview
-In this lesson, students will use [cycle-shell](http://cycle.sh) to create simple applications.
+In this lesson, students will use [cycle shell](http://cycle.sh) to create simple applications.

 ##### Learning Goals
 Students learn about